atrosekta/rust-electrical-wiki/content/powerdistribution.md

 ![](images/image127.png)

+Power always needs a way to get from point A to point B. That could be from a Wind Turbine to an Auto Turret or from a Solar Panel to a Light.
 A power bus is a single or group of components with the sole purpose of directing the flow of electricity to different circuits that perform specific tasks such as auto turrets or lighting.
 This is a lot like the breaker panel or fuse panel you have in your home for your electricity.
 Each breaker or fuse is dedicated for a specific room or purpose, like the fridge, furnace, bedrooms or garage.
 These breakers or fuses limit how much power each circuit can use and in Rust, this is no different.
 Instead of breakers or fuses, its Electrical Branches and Splitters.

  The most difficult part of deciding how to distribute power is knowing how the components that are specifically made for this job function.
 There are 2 main components, the Electrical Branch and the Splitter and its recommended reading about them specifically in the Power Distribution section under Component Details.
 There are 3 types of power buses, fixed, dynamic and configurable.